 Re-structuring, re-documenting, and re-implementing IC relationships is readily attainable for most companies that wish to enhance their IC compliance, but it usually requires a firm commitment to adjust their existing IC relationships to some extent.
 Oftentimes, all that is needed is a tune-up; other times, the relationship needs a significant restructuring.

-A number of companies have effectively used IC Diagnostics™ to enhance their IC relationships using the IC Compliance Scale™ to measure the level of their compliance with laws governing ICs.
+A number of companies have effectively used a process such as IC Diagnostics™ to enhance their IC relationships using the IC Compliance Scale™ to measure the level of their compliance with laws governing ICs.

 Making this type of commitment should be done after recognizing the scope of any misclassification exposure facing the business.
 This can be accomplished using a comprehensive tool such as IC Misclassification Metrics™.
 The extent of the efforts undertaken by a business to enhance its IC compliance should be in direct proportion to the magnitude of any IC misclassification exposure.